isc-projects/kea/doc/sphinx/arm/config-backend.rst

 CB Components
 -------------

-Kea 1.6.0 version or later is required to use the configuration backend.
 The ``mysql_cb`` open source hook library implementing the configuration backend for MySQL must be compiled and loaded by the DHCP servers.
 This hook library is compiled when the ``--with-mysql`` configuration switch